yeahdongcn/RSBarcodes_Swift/README.md

         }
     }

-If you want to ignore some code types, you'd better add following lines
+If you want to ignore some code types, you'd better add the following lines:

     let types = NSMutableArray(array: self.output.availableMetadataObjectTypes)
     types.removeObject(AVMetadataObjectTypeQRCode)